Ubuntu Server

 ELASTICSEARCH_URI=http://localhost:9200/growi \

-npm run start
+npm run app:server

 ...

-Access http://<hostname or ip address>:3000/
+Access http://<hostname or ip address>:3000/ and verify that the initial setup screen is displayed.

-# Reverse Proxy Settings
+# Reverse Proxy Configuration

 # Apache